mccauslw/Population/README.md

     for this document.

 Title of this document is “Tables for my own interest, population experiment”.
-First table gives prior specifications, with a0, b0, aA, bA and moments of alpha and lambda.
 Prior specification 0 is an umbrella prior suitable for importance sampling.

+Tables are

+    - Prior specifications, with a0, b0, aA, bA and moments of alpha and lambda.
-There are graphs of implied densities of al0, alA and alpha and lambda.
+    - Figures showing implied densities of al0, alA and alpha and lambda.
-After this, there are a lot of tables of posterior moments.

-    - B1, Be1, B2, Be2, B3, Be3 wstuP, wstuPe, similar for mst, sst, ti (these are prior and posterior probabilities (with numerical standard errors) of axioms for “uniform” model)
+    - B1, Be1, B2, Be2, B3, Be3
+    - wstuP, wstuPe, similar for mst, sst, ti (post probs (with nse) for “uniform” model)
-    - wstsP, wstsPe, otherwise the same (these are prior and posterior probabilities of axioms for “simple” model)
+    - wstsP, wstsPe, etc. Same probabilities for “simple” model
-    - regsP, regsPe, similar for ru, mul (prior and post probs, multi-choice axioms, simple model)
+    - regsP, regsPe, similar for ru, mul (post probs, multi-choice axioms, simple model)
-    - wstub, wstube, similar for mst, sst, ti (log bayes factors and errors, uniform model)
+    - wstub, wstube, similar for mst, sst, ti (log BFs and errors, uniform model)
     - wstsb, wstsbe, similar for mst, sst, ti (same, simple model)
     - Mean and numerical standard error of alpha for models 1, 2, 3, simple and uniform model
     - Same for lambda
     - Quantiles for alpha, simple model
     - Quantiles for lambda, simple model
-    - wstb1, wstb2, wstb3, wstub, wstube, wstsb, wstsbe (Bayes factors
+    - wstb1, wstb2, wstb3, wstub, wstube, wstsb, wstsbe (BF for various models)
-for various models (for other axioms)
+    - similar tables for other axioms
-    - wstP1, wstP2, wstP3, wstuP, wstuPe, wstsP, wstsPe (Post probabilities for various models) (for other axioms)
+    - wstP1, wstP2, wstP3, wstuP, wstuPe, wstsP, wstsPe (Post probs for various models)
+    - similar tables for other axioms

-#### R Code
+#### Other R Code

+- `population.R` takes as input raw simulation files in \~/Results/RCM_population Writes in \~/Dropbox/\_Population/Tables/population.txt`

+- `dma_tables.RData` contains R data with simulation summaries

 - `make_tibbles.R` uses \~/Results/RCM_population tables to create tibble dma_array for dma_tables.RData

-- `population_read.R` creates tables for alpha, lambda and axiom probabilities for the single model

-- `population_robust.R` creates Tables/population_robust.txt (not there)

-- `population_single_model.R` creates Tables/poplulation_single_model.txt

-- `population.R` takes as input raw simulation files in \~/Results/RCM_population Writes in \~/Dropbox/\_Population/Tables/population.txt`

 - `Simplex.R` has functions for barycentric plots